axelarnetwork/axelar-core/README.md

 Because it is an executable, github.com/matryer/moq is not automatically downloaded when executing ``go mod download`` or similar commands.
 Execute ``go get github.com/matryer/moq`` to install the _moq_ tool to generate mocks for interfaces.

+## Bug bounty and disclosure of vulnerabilities

+Axelar is currently concluding collaborations with external partners on a process for disclosure of security vulnerabilities and bug bounty for axelar-core.
+In the meantime, here's what you need to know:

+* A _security vulnerability_ is a software bug that might compromise safety or liveness of the Axelar network.
+Examples include loss of funds or an unwanted network halt.
+Security vulnerabilities can have a range of severity levels.
+* If you find a security vulnerability then please send email to `security@axelar.network` describing the vulnerability.
+Include all necessary information such as a description of the vulnerability, how to reproduce it, and the potential consequences.
+* The Axelar team will review submissions and award cash bounties to those who disclose valid vulnerabilities in such a way that we are able to patch the vulnerability before it is exploited.